BANDROOM DEVELOPMENT

 We are raising money to improve our facilities and opportunities for all.
-Please support our organisation on its journey with a contribution towards building an extension to our band room premises in Leicestershire.
+Please support our organisation on its journey with a contribution towards our Band Room development project in Leicestershire.
 We are in the fantastic position of having player numbers on the increase, and we need to provide a larger facility to accommodate all our players and learners on their musical journey!
 Please read more about our project below – and see our fundraising thermometer for how we’re getting on!
 Thank you!

 Bernard Sunley Foundation